MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 |----------------------------------------------------------------------------------------|------|------------------------------------|
 | <a href="RPlinkgoeshere" target="_blank">New MR App Sessions table tracks success of Dynamics 365 Guides in your organization</a>| Yes |<a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/developer-entity-reference" target="_blank">Microsoft Dataverse table (entity) reference</a>|

+### Bugs fixed and other improvements

+- Improved reliability of Azure Object Anchors

 ## November 8, 2021

 |Item|Version|